 Once you possess this new frugality habit and have saved up a decent emergency fund, you are more than ready to sign up for business credit cards.

-Remember, paying banks ridiculously high-interest charges is not a good idea.
+Remember, paying banks ridiculously high interest fees is not a good idea.

 How Do I Answer a Chase Business Credit Card Application as a Sole Proprietor?